Install PX-CSI in Airgapped Clusters

 On the Generate PX-CSI Spec page, review the options and select the appropriate values based on your requirements.

-- For Vanilla Kubernetes cluster, select the Distribution Name option as None.
+- For a Vanilla Kubernetes cluster or Pure Cloud Block Store (CBS) for Azure, select the Distribution Name option as None.

 -